google/glazier/doc/setup/README.md

     exists.
 This allows restarts.
 Set to false to restart an installation from scratch.

+TIP: For a full list of Glazier flags, execute `python autobuild.py --helpfull`.
+You'll notice a flags are distributed throughout various libraries, are are documented when defined.

 ### constants.py

 In addition to the startup flags provided by autobuild and its libraries, the